tokio-rs/website/content/blog/2018-05-tokio-fs.md

 As of today, the filesystem APIs are pretty minimal.
-There are many other APIs that need to be implemented to bring the Tokio filesystem APIs in line with `std`., but those are left as an exercise to the reader to submit as PRs!
+There are many other APIs that need to be implemented to bring the Tokio filesystem APIs in line with `std`, but those are left as an exercise to the reader to submit as PRs!

 \* Yes, there are some operating systems that provide fully asynchronous filesystem APIs, but these are either incomplete or not portable.